History of the Balkans: Fighting in 1914

 As a result, Austria-Hungary's war effort was damaged almost beyond redemption within a couple of months of the war beginning.
-The Serb army, which was coming up from the south of the country, met the Austrian army at the Battle of Cer beginning on August 12, 1914.
+The Serb army, which was coming up from the south of the country, met the Austrian army at the Battle of Cer beginning on 12 August 1914.

 The Serbians were set up in defensive positions against the Austro-Hungarians.
-The first attack came on August 16, between parts of the 21st Austro-Hungarian division and parts of the Serbian Combined division.
+The first attack came on 16 August, between parts of the 21st Austro-Hungarian division and parts of the Serbian Combined division.
 In harsh night-time fighting, the battle ebbed and flowed, until the Serbian line was rallied under the leadership of Stepa Stepanovic.
 Three days later the Austrians retreated across the Danube, having suffered 21,000 casualties against 16,000 Serbian casualties.
 This marked the first Allied victory of the war.
 The Austrians had not achieved their main goal of eliminating Serbia.
-In the next couple of months the two armies fought large battles at Drina (September 6 to November 11) and at Kolubara from November 16 to December 15.
+In the next couple of months the two armies fought large battles at Drina (6 September to 11 November) and at Kolubara from 16 November to 15 December.

 In the autumn, with many Austro-Hungarians tied up in heavy fighting with Serbia, Russia was able to make huge inroads into Austria-Hungary capturing Galicia and destroying much of the Empire's fighting ability.
 It wasn't until October 1915 with a lot of German, Bulgarian, and Turkish assistance that Serbia was finally occupied, although the weakened Serbian army retreated to Corfu with Italian assistance and continued to fight against the central powers.

 Yugoslav Committee, a political interest group formed by South Slavs from Austria-Hungary during World War I, aimed at joining the existing south Slavic nations in an independent state.
 From this plan, a new kingdom eventually was born: The Kingdom of Serbs, Croats and Slovenians.

 Montenegro declared war on 6 August 1914.
 Bulgaria, however, stood aside before eventually joining the Central Powers in 1915, and Romania joined the Allies in 1916.

 In 1916 the Allies sent their ill-fated expedition to Gallipoli in the Dardanelles, and in the autumn of 1916 they established themselves in Salonika, establishing front.
 However, their armies did not move from front until near end of the war, when they marched up north to free territories under rule of Central Powers.